-There two approaches of translation: “commodity” approach and “service” approach.
+There are two approaches to offering translation services: the “commodity” approach and the “service” approach.

 On the other hand, those who understand that translation is a service will bear in mind factors over and above price.
 They will also take into account quality, speed and flexibility, and they will expect something more than just a low price.

 At QuickSilver Translate, we believe that “service”, in the context of translation for business, means